ESG

-Each of the 7 ESG strategies has its framework and needs to be respected and applied depending on the industry, market, jurisdiction, business plan, and the conditions with governments, stakeholders, and capital markets engagement.
+Each of the 7 ESG strategies has its own framework that must be respected and selectively applied depending on factors such as industry, market, jurisdiction, business plan, and engagement with governments, stakeholders, and capital markets.

 Values First